Gerardo Sofovich: Health problems

 Sofovich suffered a heart attack in 1992 at age 55.
 He had 15 stents put in and had twelve 12 angioplasties.
 On October 8, 2014, it was revealed that Sofovich had been connected to an artificial respirator and was sedated at Clinica Suizo-Argentina hospital after suffering a pulmonary infection, which complicated his health chronic obstructive pulmonary disease condition.
-He died on March 8, 2015, aged 77.
+He died on March 8, 2015, aged 77, one week and three days before his 78th birthday.